-These methods respect the conditioning data as well as specified geostatistical information (distribution and variogram) while taking the uncertainties into account thanks to their stochastic nature (multiple equiprobable realisations can be performed) (e.g., Chilès and Delfiner, 2009).
+These methods respect the conditioning data as well as specified geostatistical information (distribution and variogram) while taking the uncertainties into account thanks to their stochastic nature (multiple equiprobable realizations can be performed) (e.g., Chilès and Delfiner, 2009).

 The SGS method supposes an input Gaussian distribution.
 If it is not the case, it becomes necessary to do a normal score transform of the simulated property to get a normal distribution (Goovaerts, 1997; Deutsch and Journel, 1998).
 The variogram parameters are then estimated from the transformed property instead of the initial property.
-Finally, a backward transformation step is done to get the final simulated properties.
-The variogram parameters are then estimated from the transformed property instead of the initial one.
+Finally, a backward transformation step is done to get the true simulated values.

 SGS implies a kriging at each node of the network.
 The kriging is a linear estimator which estimates the value of a node by using its neighbour information.
-Since the mean of the distribution is known (and is equal to 0 if the distribution is transformed), we use a simple kriging.
+Since the mean of the distribution is known

+(and is equal to 0 if the distribution is transformed), we use a simple kriging.

 For each realization, a random path allowing to visit all the nodes to simulate (valueless nodes) is generated.
-For each valueless node, the algorithm tear has for its neighbourhood.
+For each valueless node, the algorithm searches for its neighbourhood.
 The neighbourhood corresponds to the set of nodes having a value and located closer than a specified distance.
-If the neighbourhood is empty, a value is satisfied from the marginal distribution.
-Otherwise, a simple kriging is performed and results in an estimated value Z_0^ and its variance of estimation σ_k^2 .
-A random value is then obtained using a Monte-Carlo sampling in the Gaussian distribution $N(Z_0^, \sigma_k^2)$.
+If the neighbourhood is empty, a value is sampled from the marginal distribution.
+Otherwise, a simple kriging is performed and results in an estimated value $Z_0^$ and its variance of estimation $O_k^2$ .
+A random value is then obtained using a Monte-Carlo sampling in the Gaussian distribution $N(Z_0^, O_k^2)$ .
 The result is added to the conditioning nodes.

 The main differences between our methods and the classical SGS methods are: i) the use of the curvilinear distance along the network instead of the Euclidean distance and ii) the definition of the neighbourhood.
-Besides the Cistance and the existence of an associated value, the presence of the neighbours in the same bronch or in a different one as the simulated node is also considered.
+Besides the distance and the existence of an associated value, the presence of the neighbours in the same branch or in a different one as the simulated node is also considered.

-Two variants cf ti e 1))-curvilinear SGS are implemented and tested.
-Both use a distance matrix computed on all pa :s of nodes with the Johnson's algorithm (Johnson, 1977).
+Two variants of the 1D-curvilinear SGS are implemented and tested.
+Both use a distance matrix computed on all pairs of nodes with the Johnson's algorithm (Johnson, 1977).
 The first one respects the spatial variability inferred at the network scale.
 The algorithm is illustrated in the box entitled Algorithm 1.
 It simulates all the values using the global variogram.
 The Branchwise 1D-curvilinear SGS (see Algorithm 2) accounts for the difference in spatial variability within the branches and also try to reproduce the variability at the network scale.
-It starts by simulating a number of nodes in each branch with the interbranch variogram (Figure 10B-D).
+It starts by simulating a number of nodes in each branch with the interbranch variogram (Fig. 10B-D).
 The number of simulated nodes in each branch depends on two user defined parameters: a proportion and a maximal number per branch.
-The remaining nodes located inside the branches are simulated with the intrabranch variogram in a second step (Figure 10E-J).
+The remaining nodes located inside the branches are simulated with the intrabranch variogram in a second step (Fig. 10E-I).
 The used neighbourhood is, this time, only composed of nodes located in the same branches as the simulated nodes.
-Finally, the intersection nodes are simulated with the global variogram in a third and last step (Figure 10K).
+Finally, the intersection nodes are simulated with the global variogram in a third and last step (Fig. 10K).

-The two methods are implemented in C++ in the RingKarst Plugin of the SKUA-Gocad software1.
+The two methods are implemented in C++ in the RingKarst Plugin of the SKUA-Gocad software.